BESTenergytrade/simply/README.rst

 * results visualisation and analysis.

-Simply is an agent-based market simulation tool with market actors sending bids and asks to a market, that can be cleared using different periodic :ref:`matching_algorithms`.
+Simply is an agent-based market simulation tool with market actors sending bids and asks to a market, that can be cleared using different periodic `Matching Algorithms <https://simply.readthedocs.io/en/latest/matching_strategies.html>`_.
 The algorithms take grid fees into account, which can be based on clusters defined by the agent's location in the network.
 The matching algorithms can also be used individually via a wrapper using a json format for order